How Do We know an Item is Antique or Vintage?

 The Three Graces jewelry has been represented in numerous books and exhibited in museums.
 The Newark Museum's renown permanent collection holds one of our exceptional 18th century diamond pieces.

 Reference Book & Further Information

 Thus we date a piece of jewelry.
 Sounds complex?
 It is a vast subject; so much is written to help.
 You may wish to consult our list of reference books to continue your education.
 Books are one of the best ways to learn about jewelry – even the pictures and their captions are a great resource.
-Another great resource is The Antique Period Jewelry and Art Conference held in Atlanta each summer.
+Another great resource is The Antique Period Jewelry and Art Conference held annually each summer.
 Full of lectures and seminars on an array of topics on jewelry and its history.